-Certain components and services used by the Company to manufacture and develop its products are presently available from only one or a limited number of suppliers or vendors.
-The loss of any of these suppliers or vendors would potentially require a significant level of hardware and/or software development efforts to incorporate the products or services into the Company's products.
+Certain components and services used to manufacture and develop our products are presently available from only one or a limited number of suppliers or vendors.
+The loss of any of these suppliers or vendors would potentially require a significant level of hardware and/or software development efforts to incorporate the products or services into our products.